quizunlocked/discordbot/README.md

-# Learn Polish Bot
+# Quiz Unlocked Free Open Source

-A feature-rich Discord bot for hosting interactive quizzes with leaderboards, built with Discord.js and TypeScript.
+A feature-rich Discord bot for easily generating and hosting quizzes with up to hundreds of users.

 ## Features

-- **Interactive Quizzes**: Host multiple-choice quizzes with customizable questions
-- **Real-time Scoring**: Score participants based on correctness and speed
-- **Leaderboards**: Track weekly, monthly, and yearly statistics
-- **Admin Controls**: Manage quizzes and bot settings
-- **Database Persistence**: Store quiz data and user statistics using PostgreSQL
+- **Generate endless quizzes**: Create a spreadsheet anywhere, upload it to Quiz Unlocked, and randomly generate quizzes using all the info contained in it.
+You can also manually write a quiz or a question bank.
+- **Engaging real-time competition**: your Discord community plays along together in a real time trivia game with dynamic updating embeds, a customizable hint system, and extra points for speed.
+- **Leaderboards, stats, and study modes**: participants can check their weekly/monthly/yearly/overall ranking and save study materials to practice and improve their performance.
+- **Admin controls**: lock down any commands to require "Manage Server" permissions.
-- **Modern Architecture**: Built with TypeScript, Discord.js v14, and Prisma ORM
+- **Sophisticated architecture**: Built with strictly-typed TypeScript, Discord.js v14, and Prisma ORM.
+Database persistence with PostgreSQL.
+Hundreds of unit and integration tests with vitest.

+**Want advanced role support, Google sheets integration, or a web editor?
+Join the waitlist for [Quiz Unlocked Pro](https://quizunlocked.com/)**

+## Host your own

+Quiz Unlocked Free Open Source can be hosted on your own computer or server.

-## Prerequisites
+### Hosting Prerequisites

 - Node.js 18.0.0 or higher
 - npm or yarn
+- PostgreSQL
-- A Discord bot token (from [Discord Developer Portal](https://discord.com/developers/applications))
+- your own Discord bot token (from [Discord Developer Portal](https://discord.com/developers/applications))

+**Don't know how to self-host?
+You can still [add Quiz Unlocked to your Discord server for free](https://discord.gg/invite)**

-## OAuth2 Scopes and Permissions
+### OAuth2 Scopes and Permissions

 When setting up your Discord bot, you'll need to configure the following OAuth2 scopes and permissions:

-### OAuth2 Scopes

 - `bot` - Required for bot functionality
 - `applications.commands` - Required for slash commands